Esri/esri-system-js/README.md

 and then register a SystemJS module that will expose them.

 ## SystemJS Plugin
-[systemjs-plugin-dojo](https://www.npmjs.com/package/systemjs-plugin-dojo) SystemJS plugin for loading Dojo modules that works with the ArcGIS API for JavaScript. [ng2-esri-demo](https://github.com/beginor/ng2-esri-demo) shows how to use that plugin to load ArcGIS modules in an Angular application.
+[systemjs-plugin-dojo](https://www.npmjs.com/package/systemjs-plugin-dojo) is a SystemJS plugin for loading Dojo modules that works with the ArcGIS API for JavaScript. [ng2-esri-demo](https://github.com/beginor/ng2-esri-demo) shows how to use that plugin to load ArcGIS modules in an Angular application.

-This library (esri-system-js) is **not** a SystemJS plugin.
+This library (esri-system-js) predates the above SystemJS plugin, but is **not** a SystemJS plugin, and therefore requires you to perform the additional configuration steps shown below.

 ## Quick Start
 For example, if you wanted to use [ArcGIS API for JavaScript] modules in your [TypeScript] code in an [Angular 2] application.